Programming language specification: Standardization

 Not all major programming languages have specifications, and languages can exist and be popular for decades without a specification.
 A language may have one or more implementations, whose behavior acts as a de facto standard, without this behavior being documented in a specification.
 Perl (through Perl 5) is a notable example of a language without a specification, while PHP was only specified in 2014, after being in use for 20 years.
 A language may be implemented and then specified, or specified and then implemented, or these may develop together, which is usual practice today.
-This is because implementations and specifications provide checks on each other: writing a specification requires precisely stating the behavior of an implementation, and implementation checks that a specification is possible, practical, and consistent.
+This is because implementations and specifications provide checks on each other: writing a specification requires precisely stating the behavior of an implementation, and implementation checks that a specification is possible, practical and consistent.
 Writing a specification before an implementation has largely been avoided since ALGOL 68 (1968), due to unexpected difficulties in implementation when implementation is deferred.
 However, languages are still occasionally implemented and gain popularity without a formal specification: an implementation is essential for use, while a specification is desirable but not essential (informally, "code talks").

 Forms

-A programming language specification can take several forms, including the following:
+A programming language specification can take several forms, including: